 The Diwali Dance Workshop

-Celebrate Diwali with The Ramayana Dance Workshop - perfect for Diwali 2017 which begins on Tuesday 17th October!
+Celebrate Diwali with The Ramayana Dance Workshop - perfect for Diwali 2018 which runs from Sunday 4th to Friday 9th November!

 This dance workshop brings all the energy of Diwali into the heart of your primary school.
 Music and movements inspired by Indian culture will ‘light up’ your school hall.